AmbroiseCollon/DA-iOS-Path/4. MVC/Content/part1.md

 	- Le **contrôleur** : interprète et formate les informations du modèle pour les passer à vue.
 	- La **vue** : l'interface de l'application.
 - **Le modèle et la vue ne peuvent JAMAIS communiquer.**

+> Perhaps consider introducing here the MVVC model that helps View Controllers not have too much code and is mostly prefered by most dev teams.
+Even if not in details so the student can research himself.

+> also the folder structure demonstrated here becomes hard to navigate even in medium sized projects. maybe worth noting that this structure works well but better within a 'feature' folder super-structure.